BarthesSimpson/react-polygons-playground/README.md

   - Stores a hashmap of all the polygons in the layout with their attributes and positions

 ### draft
-  - Enables undo and redo functionality by caching some number of previous polygon states
+  - Enables undo and redo functionality by caching the diff each time a change is made to the floorplan
-  - Could be made more memory efficient by just storing the diffs, but good enough for now

 ## React Components